 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004

-Sixth graders from Assumption and St. Juliana Falconieri Schools visit Caltech - Grad students Junle Jiang, Kristel Chanard, Renata Cumins, and Marion Thomas give presentations on "Earthquakes", "Plate Tectonics Today", "What are Fossils Used For?", and "Why Study Geology?"
+Sixth graders from Assumption School and from St. Juliana Falconieri School, as well as a 3rd grade Girl Scout troop from St. Mark's School, visit Caltech - Grad students Junle Jiang, Kristel Chanard, Renata Cumins, Kirsten Siebach, and Marion Thomas gave presentations on "Earthquakes," "Plate Tectonics Today," "What are Fossils Used For?," "Exploration of Mars," and "Why Study Geology?"
+Laurie Kovalenko led activities in electricity and magnetism and their relation to seismometers

 Caltech's Take Our Children to Work Day visits GPS - Liz Boyd led 4th graders in a rocks and minerals activity.
 Much thanks also goes to Mark Garcia, for preparing the rock samples.